The role of indigenous reserves and missions in Australian history

 The Aborigines Protection Act was a controversial piece of legislation, and it was eventually repealed in 1969.

-Many Indigenous Australian people did not want to leave their traditional way of life and live on reserves or missions.
+Many First Nations people did not want to leave their traditional way of life and live on reserves or missions.

 They found the conditions on these institutions to be very difficult, and they experienced a great deal of racism and discrimination from the Europeans who ran them.

-The conditions on many of these reserves, missions, and stations were poor.
-There was often a lack of food and medical care.
-Many Indigenous Australian people died from diseases such as smallpox and influenza.
+The conditions in many of these reserves, missions, and stations were poor.
+There was often a lack of food and medical care, and many Indigenous Australian people died from diseases such as smallpox and influenza.

 Racism was also a problem on many of these institutions.
 Indigenous Australian people were often treated as second-class citizens.